top of page

 Actually, the business panel you see above is the perfect segue to our next topic: Knowledge Panels.

-Knowledge Panels
+Knowledge panels

 Google has a way of understanding the relationships between things and topics in order to present users with a fuller set of information and connect them with other relevant material.
-Moreover, Google has a way of knowing that some words aren’t just words, but are also “things” or “entities.”
+Moreover, Google has a way of knowing that some words aren’t just words, but are also “things” or semantic “entities.”
 It’s how Google, for example, knows Wix is not just a website but an entire product and corporation.
 This is called the Knowledge Graph.

 The most visual representation of Google’s ability to understand words as “things” and to understand the connection between related “things” is the Knowledge Panel.

-The Knowledge Panel is a collection of all sorts of information related to anything from household names, like celebrities and politicians, to companies to sports teams to products and far beyond.
+The knowledge panel is a collection of all sorts of information related to anything from household names, like celebrities and politicians, to companies to sports teams to products and far beyond.

-In fact, one of the more common forms of Knowledge Panels looks a lot like the business panel we saw above.
-It’s called the Local Knowledge Panel.
+In fact, one of the more common forms of knowledge panels looks a lot like the business panel we saw above.
+It’s called the local knowledge panel.

 what is a serp